isomorphic-software/smartclient-docs/classes/DataSourceField.md

 ## Attr: DataSourceField.primaryKey

 ### Description
-If set to `true`, indicates **either** that this field holds a value unique across all records in this data source, **or** that it is one of a number of fields marked as primary keys, and the combination of the values held in all of those fields is unique across all records in the data source.
-Note that the latter usage - so-called "composite" or "multipart" keys - is intended for support of legacy databases only: if you are able to choose an approach, Isomorphic recommends the use of one `primaryKey` field per data source, and ideally this field should be of [type](#attr-datasourcefieldtype) "sequence".
+Indicates **either** that this field holds a value unique across all records in this DataSource, **or** that it is one of a number of fields marked as primary keys, and the combination of the values held in all of those fields is unique across all records in the DataSource.
+Note that the latter usage - so-called "composite" or "multipart" keys - is intended for support of legacy databases only: if you are able to choose an approach, Isomorphic recommends the use of one `primaryKey` field per DataSource, and ideally this field should be of [type](#attr-datasourcefieldtype) "sequence".
 If you have control of the underlying tables, there is nothing to stop you from adding a field like this (a so-called "synthetic" or "surrogate" key), even for tables that already have a set of columns that could combine to make a composite key (a so-called "natural" key).
 Also, it is neither necessary nor correct to use a composite primaryKey because you want to enforce uniqueness across that combination of fields.
-You can achieve that by declaring a unique constraint in the table schema, or use an [isUnique](../reference.md#type-validatortype) validator with `validator.criteriaFields`, or both; there is no need to use a composite key to enforce uniqueness.
+You can achieve that by declaring a unique constraint in the table schema, or use an [isUnique](../reference.md#type-validatortype) validator with `validator.criteriaFields`, or both; there is no need to use a composite key to enforce uniqueness

 Note that composite primaryKeys are not supported in tree-structured datasets ([Tree](Tree.md#class-tree) and [ResultTree](ResultTree.md#class-resulttree)) or components ([TreeGrid](TreeGrid.md#class-treegrid), [ColumnTree](ColumnTree.md#class-columntree)).
 Tree-structured data requires that nodes have a unique [idField](Tree.md#attr-treeidfield), with the parent/child relationship expressed through the [parentIdField](Tree.md#attr-treeparentidfield).
 This implies that binding a Tree to a DataSource requires that the DataSource have a singular primaryKey, and that the primaryKey field is also the idField, as described in the [tree databinding overview](../kb_topics/treeDataBinding.md#kb-topic-tree-databinding)